Adeniyi Johnson speaks up, begs wife as alleged side chic posts his photo

 PAY ATTENTION: Subscribe to Digital Talk newsletter to receive must-know business stories and succeed BIG!

-He then continued by stating that the lady in question is an overzealous fan who politely asked him for a photo.
+He stated that the lady in question was an overzealous fan who politely asked him for a photo.

 Seeing as he was in a hurry, he told the lady to get into his car and take the viral photo with him.